EslamSad3/react_task/README.md

-# To run this task on your machine just follow intructions below:
+# To run this task on your machine just follow instructions below:

 1- Download the task folder  <br />
 2- open task folder in vscode <br />